- ✓ BY SEEDS AND SPRINGS

 The varieties of eggplant varieties are simply impressive!
 Do you know what to eat A sort of pink eggplant called Pink Flamingo and Joker?

-Early eggplant varieties begin to ripen after 3-4 months after the seedlings sprout, mid-season - through 4-5.
-On average, before it is time to plant seedlings in open ground or a greenhouse, it must take from 75 to 100 days.
+Early eggplant varieties begin to ripen 3-4 months after seedlings, mid-season - 4-5.
+On average, it takes 75 to 100 days to plant seedlings in open ground or a greenhouse on average.
 If blue, violet eggplants are already tired of everything, then red and green will definitely surprise "colleagues".

 What our manufacturers offer:

 Grade Mabel F1 - early hybrid.
 The plant is large, with high growth energy, characterized by abundant color and fruit formation.
-Fruits are club-shaped, elongated, dark purple, weighing 350 — 400 g.
-Recommended for cultivation in film and glazed greenhouses.
+Fruits are club-shaped, elongated, dark purple in color, weighing 350-400 g.
+It is recommended for cultivation in film and glazed greenhouses.
 In our climate, eggplant is grown through seedlings.
 The seedling period for this plant is 60-70 days.
 Sowing must be carried out no later than the first decade of March, the seeds germinate 7-12 days.
 The optimum temperature for seed germination is 25-30 ° C. At temperatures below 13 ° C the seeds do not germinate!
 Seedlings are grown at a temperature of 18-25 ° C during the day and 16-17 ° C at night.
-Watering should be carried out as necessary (1-2 once a week) with warm water.
+Watering is carried out as necessary (1-2 times a week) with warm water.
 Loosen regularly.
 In the phase of the first two true leaves, seedlings are dived.
-Ready seedlings (height 10-12 cm, the presence of 7 real leaves) are planted in a permanent place at the end of May.
+Ready seedlings (height 10-12 cm, the presence of 7 true leaves) are planted in a permanent place at the end of May.

-Grade Black Pearl F1- An early hybrid of Dutch breeding with a long fruiting period.
+Grade Black Pearl F1 - An early hybrid of Dutch breeding with a long fruiting period.
 The plant is fast growing, strong.
-The fruits are glossy, very attractive, aligned, cylindrical, 12-15 cm long, dark purple in color.
-Fruit mass - 300-400.
+Fruits are glossy, very attractive, aligned, cylindrical, 12-15 cm long, dark purple in color.
+The mass of the fruit is 300-400 g.
 The pulp is white, dense, without bitterness, of excellent taste.
 Good keeping quality and portability.
 It is advised to grow in film or glazed greenhouses.
 In Belarus, eggplant is grown through seedlings.
-The seedling period for this plant is 60- 70 days.
+The seedling period for this plant is 60-70 days.
 Sowing must be carried out no later than the first decade of March, the seeds germinate 7-12 days.

 Eggplant should not be planted on the soil where potatoes, tomatoes and peppers grew before.